joeshen123/GUV-Protein-Binding-Analysis-Program/README.md

 > 2. Install Conda/Miniconda under the [instruction](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) from the website.

 > 3. After successfully install conda, go to the directory where **environment.yml** locate and run **conda env create -f environment.yml**.
-It may take several minutes to install all the dependancy for the program
+It may take several minutes to install all the dependancy for the program.

 > 4. Now we can activate the specific environment by running **conda activate guv_pipeline_paper**.
 You should see **(guv_pipline_paper)** on the left of terminal.